environment

 Monday

-We will start the day with an introduction to the village, as well as Maasai culture.
-In the morning, you will be taught useful phrases in Maasai language, that you will be able to use throughout the week.
-Moreover, you will get to learn about the lifestyle of the Maasai people through an introduction to their cultural rules, the dos and don’ts, etc.
+We will start the day with an introduction to the village and you will be taught useful phrases in Maasai language.
+You will get to learn about the lifestyle of the Maasai people through an introduction to their cultural rules, the dos and don’ts, etc.

 After lunch, we will take a trek through the wilderness that surrounds the village.
 During this hike, you will be able to see Tanzania’s nature at its best.
 Visit a local caldera and enjoy the view.